Tired of applying and never hearing back? These resume tips will ensure your application makes it past the gatekeepers.

 The same goes for using the “footer” section of the document.

 While you may want to demonstrate your creativity to the hiring manager, the resume is not the place to do so.
 In fact, most applicant tracking systems get easily confused by a resume’s extra bells and whistles, such as logos, pictures, embedded charts, symbols, and shading, and could easily reject your application out of confusion.

 Stick to standard fonts that are ATS-friendly.
 This includes Calibri, Arial, Tahoma, and Cambria.
 Click on the following link to view a full list of the best fonts for your resume.

 Use standard headers for the different sections of your resume, such as Professional Experience or Work History, Education and Professional Development, Technical Skills, and so forth.

 Lastly, upload your resume as a Word document instead of a PDF to the employer’s career site.
 ATS software still has trouble processing PDFs and may miss important information on your resume.
 Save the PDF version for when you’re emailing your resume to a networking contact and want to ensure the formatting remains intact.

 While you may get dinged by a recruiter for writing “definately” when you meant to say “definitely,” at least they’ll be able to figure out what you’re trying to say.
 A software system will not.
 Don’t let your application get tossed into the resume black hole because of a simple typo.

 Proofread your resume.
 Then proofread it again.
-Then hand it over to your friend who majored in English and have her review it.
+Then hand it over to your friend who majored in English and ask her to review it.
 Silly mistakes can be easily avoided if you take the proper precautions with these resume tips.

 Every profession has its own set of jargon, acronyms, certifications, and skill sets that describe their work and industry.
 Applicant tracking systems are programmed to look for these resume keywords to rank your job application and determine if you’re a good fit for the role.